e-gov/GOVSSO/TechnicalSpecification.md

 - Available authentication methods for the user are provided based on the requested minimum authentication level of assurance.
 - GovSSO supports only a single default scope that will return person authentication data: given name, family name, birthdate, person identifier.
 The scope remains the same during the entire GovSSO authentication session.
 - Single-sign-on (SSO) is supported.
 Client applications are expected to perform session status checks to keep the authentication session alive.
 - Refresh Token mechanism is used to keep the GovSSO session alive and retrieve new ID Token.
 ID Token is always present on successful response.
-Access Token mechanism is not used. ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "12.
+Access Token mechanism is not used by default.
+JWT Access Tokens can be enabled per client application as described in [Access Token specification](AccessToken). ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "12.
 Using Refresh Tokens".)
 - Central logout is supported according to OIDC Back-Channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)].

 ## 3 SSO session